alexcool2016/bookwriter/README.md

 ### Writing and Editing

 - Use the project navigator on the left to organize your book structure
-- Add chapters, characters, and world building elements
+- Add chapters, characters, world building elements, and story notes
+- Create multiple story notes using the "+ Note" button for ideas, plot points, and research
 - Use the rich text editor with markdown formatting tools
 - Preview your work in real-time on the right panel